 The Value of Key Performance Indicators: Unlock Your Data

 tape-measure copyAt 10,000 feet, Web analytics attempts to answer questions about what your Web visitors are up to, and why your organization should care.
-This post attempts to look at the who and the how of Web analytics, including the rewards and barriers to action.
-It also reviews some practical tips on where to begin, along with some ideas on what a model dashboard could look like (because presentation matters).
+This post aims to examine the who and how of Web analytics, including the rewards and barriers to action.
+It also provides some practical tips on where to start, along with ideas on what a model dashboard could look like (because presentation matters).

 From the point of view of Web visitors, Web analytics attempts to answer questions such as: